qbrilliance/qristal-core/examples/README.md

 _qubits_: 5
 _noise_: false

-Demonstrates the use of the SDK's built-in implementation of the QAOA algorithm.
+Demonstrates the use of Qristal's built-in implementation of the QAOA algorithm.
 This example may take some time to run.

 `qaoa_API_demo.py`